 The sunlight started feeling weaker on my upturned face, but the sun still put out a lot of light even when 90% covered.
 The quality of that light began to shift, fading to a dim orange glow – the closest thing I could compare it to was a sudden summer storm rolling in.
 The temperature dropped, and my goosebumps were no longer just from awe.
 I shrugged on my jacket, and others did the same.

 I pressed the glasses over my eyes as the last sliver of the sunlight shrank down to a point.
-The crowd’s energy swelled and people shouted and whistled.
+The crowd’s energy grew and people shouted and whistled.
 A quivering tenseness rose in my chest and I giggled nervously.
 I was getting way too excited.

 Someone started to count down.
 “5… 4… 3… 2… 1….”
 Totality.